You’re about to list your home — is it worth paying for a pre-listing appraisal first?

 Things that can hurt your home's appraisal value include:

-- A location with few comparable home sales due to a slowing real estate market.
+- A location with few comparable home sales due to a slowing real estate market or rural neighborhood.

 - An outdated home with older appliances and fixtures.